tmotagam/tmotagam.github.io/pages/markdown/sms_docs.md

 ![Installation Instruction](../../public/data/sms/i6.webp)

-#### Once installed the software you can run it.
+#### Once the process of installation is complete you can run the software.

 ![Installation Instruction](../../public/data/sms/i7.webp)

-### ⚠️ If you have selected the Admin option then uncheck the option shown in image above or you will run into a minor permission problems like the one in image below.
+### ⚠️ If you have selected the `Install for all users` option then uncheck the option shown above or you will run into a minor permission problem like the one shown below.

 ![Installation Instruction](../../public/data/sms/i8.webp)

-#### If you have selected the admin option then right click on the icon of Store Management System and click "RUN AS ADMINISTRATOR" to get rid of the problem
+#### If you have selected the `Install for all users` option then right click on the icon of Store Management System and click `RUN AS ADMINISTRATOR` to open the application.

 <br>